k4m4/ethereum-regex/readme.md

 Only match an exact string.
 Useful with `RegExp#test()` to check if a string is an ETH address.

-## Credits

-- [bitcoin-regex](https://github.com/kevva/bitcoin-regex) - ethereum-regex was inspired by this project by [kevva](https://github.com/kevva).
-- [ip-regex](https://github.com/sindresorhus/ip-regex) - most of the documentation format has been adapted from this project by [sindresorhus](https://github.com/sindresorhus).

 ## Related

 - [litecoin-regex](https://github.com/k4m4/litecoin-regex) - Regular expression for matching Litecoin (LTC) addresses.